Skip to main content

 Big Island ToyotaHilo108

-The single largest action involved Big Island Toyota at its Hilo facility, reporting 108 affected workers.
+The biggest impact was at Big Island Toyota at its Hilo facility, reporting 108 affected workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Hawaii, with filings falling below both recent and year-ago levels.
+This data points to a easing in workforce disruptions across Hawaii, with filings falling below both recent and year-ago levels.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Hawaii.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Hawaii WARN notices, browse layoffs by state, or download the full dataset.